Making Copies of Copyrighted Materials for UCLA Library Collections

 Missing or damaged parts of a work: For minor parts, a copy may be acquired and substituted for the missing or damaged part without obtaining permission or checking for availability.

-Entire work: If an entire work is damaged, deteriorating, lost, or stolen and if the library has after a reasonable effort, determined that an unused replacement cannot be obtained at a fair price, the library may make one copy for replacement purposes without having to obtain permission from the copyright holder (Title 17, Sect.
+Entire work: If an entire work is damaged, deteriorating, lost or stolen, and if the library has after a reasonable effort (see below), determined that an unused replacement cannot be obtained at a fair price, the library may make one copy for replacement purposes without having to obtain permission from the copyright holder (Title 17, Sect.
 106e).
 Title 17, Sect.
-108h extends this right to a musical work, pictorial or graphic work, motion picture, or other audiovisual work.
+108h extends this right to a musical work, pictorial or graphic work, motion picture or other audiovisual work.

 Number of copies to be made: One copy may be made for each copy that is missing or damaged.

 Documentation required by Library Reprographic Service: Indication that the requisite checking has been completed and that backup documentation is on file will be made on the Library Reprographic Service mediated copying request form.